While you can control your entire HomeKit setup from an El Gato Stream Deck, the solution is far from obvious. Here's what you need to do.

 But it was more fiddly to do than that sounds, and you also end up with a lot of apps that do nothing but run specific Shortcuts.

 Now with Sentinelite's free plugin, you can trigger Shortcuts directly and much more readily.
 So now the job becomes just creating Shortcuts to do what you want, then using Sentinelite's plugin to assign Shortcuts to Stream Deck buttons.

 How to use your Stream Deck to control HomeKit

 It doesn't matter what specifically you want to do with HomeKit, the process is always the same.
 You want one Stream Deck button to trigger at least one HomeKit light or door or whatever.

-So your first step is to decide what you want to happen, and then your second step is to turn that into an app.
+So your first step is to decide what you want to happen, and then your second step is to make a Shortcut to do it.
 This has nothing to do with Stream Deck yet, you are making a very small Mac app — and you do it using Shortcuts.

 Start off in Shortcuts

 - Click the plus sign to start a new one

 - Name it something like Office Light On, or Kitchen Light Off